cstrahan/capnp-ruby/README.md

 # do a read request of the result
 # value is what evaluate returns
 response = pipelineRequest.send('value',readMethod).wait
-#Until this point, we haven't waited at all!
+# Until this point, we haven't waited at all!
+# also during the wait the global interpreter lock gets released
+# so others threads can run ruby code
 # note that response is a DynamicStructReader

 p "THE VALUE OF REQUEST IS #{response['value']}"